jessonfoo/p002/week_6/6_technical_blog.md

 ## Release 4: Share!

 Share your blog on the google+ community under "Blog Posts!"
 Read others and see if you agree or disagree.
 Start a discussion on this topic.
 Consider sharing your blog post on Reddit as well.

+## Release 5: Read
+Read at least one blog on each of the topics.
+Learn as much as you can.